Boeing jetliner that suffered inflight blowout was restricted because of concern over warning light

 Homendy cautioned that the pressurization light might be unrelated to Friday’s incident in which a plug covering an unused exit door blew off the Boeing 737 Max 9 as it cruised about three miles (4.8 kilometers) over Oregon.

+“We plan to look at that more and we’ve requested documentation on all defects since delivery of the aircraft on Oct.
+31," she said.

-The NTSB said the lost door plug was found Sunday near Portland, Oregon, by a school teacher — for now, known only as Bob — who discovered it in his backyard and sent two photos to the safety board.
+The NTSB said the lost door plug was found Sunday near Portland, Oregon, in a the backyard of a home.
 Investigators will examine the plug, which is 26 by 48 inches (66 by 121 centimeters) and weighs 63 pounds (28.5 kilograms), for signs of how it broke free.

 Investigators will not have the benefit of hearing what was going on in the cockpit during the flight.
 The cockpit voice recorder — one of two so-called black boxes — recorded over the flight's sounds after two hours, Homendy said.